strongbox/strongbox-docs/docs/developer-guide/writing-tests.md

 ## How Do The Tests Run In Jenkins?

-For details on how the build and tests are executed in Jenkins, you can check the project's [`Jenkinsfile`](https://github.com/strongbox/strongbox/blob/master/Jenkinsfile) file.
+For details on how the build and tests are executed in Jenkins, you can check the project's [Jenkinsfile](https://github.com/strongbox/strongbox/blob/master/Jenkinsfile) file.
 Also, all Strongbox sub-projects that are running in Jenkins will have such a file, so it could be used as a reference of how things are built and tested.

 ## See Also

 * [Spring: Integration Testing Reference](https://docs.spring.io/spring/docs/current/spring-framework-reference/html/integration-testing.html#integration-testing-annotations-standard)

-TODO: fix link; [Maven 2 Layout Provider]

 [strongbox-web-forms]: https://github.com/strongbox/strongbox/tree/master/strongbox-web-forms
 [JUnit 5]: ./junit-user-guide.md
 [Writing Web Form Tests]: ./writing-web-form-tests.md
-[Maven 2 Layout Provider]:
+[Maven 2 Layout Provider]: ./layout-providers/maven-2-layout-provider.md